 Echeveria × mutabilis, ×Cremneria mutabilis

-x Cremneria 'Mutabilis' is a succulent with thick, up to 12 inches (30 cm) long stems and rosettes of fleshy leaves at the end of the branches.
+×Cremneria 'Mutabilis' is a succulent with thick, up to 12 inches (30 cm) long stems and rosettes of fleshy leaves at the end of the branches.
 The rosettes grow up to 6 inches (15 cm) in diameter.
-Leaves can be green or brownish depending on the amount of sunlight they receive.
-They are up to 2.8 inches (7 cm) long and up to 1.2 inches (3 cm) wide.
-The inflorescence reaches up to 3.5 feet (75 cm) long, bearing flowers in different shades of yellow, orange, and pink.
+Leaves are green or brownish depending on the amount of sunlight they receive.
+They are up to 2.8 inches (7 cm) long and 1.2 inches (3 cm) wide.
+The inflorescences are up to 3.5 feet (75 cm) long and bear flowers in shades of yellow, orange, and pink.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).